Carla Martin

-Carla Jean Martin (born November 26, 1954) is an American lawyer.
+Carla Jean Martin is an American lawyer.

-Family
+Early life and career

 Carla is the daughter of Charles W. Martin and Jean D. Henderson.
 She was born in Washington, D.C. and her family lived there until she was 9.
 Her father was an attorney who worked for the federal government in the 1950s until 1963 when he went into private practice in Tennessee, resulting in the family moving there.
 Her mother is a former government secretary and assistant.